biopython/biopython.github.io/wiki/BioGeography.md

 --------------------

 All classes and functions have been documented with standard docstrings.
-Code is available at the most recent github commit here:
+Code is available at the most recent GitHub commit here:
 <http://github.com/nmatzke/biopython/commits/Geography>

 Introduction